 5.8.3 Bottle Sealing

 Bottle sealing can be on automatic/semi-automatic sealing machines.
 Sealing heads shall be adjusted so as to prevent defects like tucking defects, over tightening, etc. Filling pressure of bottle caps on mouths of bottle shall be adjusted to ensure a justified blow off effect to avoid bottle bursting.
-The corks and caps should also pass a decontaminating step to prevent microflora, residue of heavy metals, SO2 etc. Corks and caps shall be correctly sized to avoid possible leaks.
+The corks and caps should also pass a decontaminating step to prevent microflora, residue of heavy metals, SO2, etc. Corks and caps shall be correctly sized to avoid possible leaks.
 Bottles shall be flushed with CO2 before filling.

 5.8.4 Inspection